canonical/cos-registration-agent/README.md

 This action registers first any custom dashboard provided with the device and the device itself.
-The setup action can also be called with the `--generate-device-tls-certificate` to generate TLS certificate and private key for a device.
+The setup action can also be called with the `--generate-device-tls-certificate` to generate a private key and Certificate Signing Request (CSR), submit them to the server, poll for the signed leaf certificate, and install it on the device.
 This action will fail if called by an already registered device.
 ### Update
 Update is making sure that the configuration of the COS for a given device gets updated over time.
-The update action can also be called with the `--generate-device-tls-certificate` to regenerate TLS certificate and private key for a device.
+The update action can also be called with the `--generate-device-tls-certificate` to regenerate a private key and CSR, submit them to the server, poll for the signed leaf certificate, and install it on the device.
 This action is meant to be called multiple times.
 ### Write-uid
 Write-uid is responsible for writing the device unique ID in the SNAP_COMMON folder